0djentd/emtk/libs/emtk/README.md

  along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-EMTKL, ExtendedModifiersToolKitLibrary.
+EMTK, ExtendedModifiersToolKit.
 =======================================

 This library provides new level of abstraction for _Blender_ modifiers stack.

 Library name is not final and probably will be changed on release.

-_EMTKL_ is designed to be used with _BMTools_.
+_EMTK_ is designed to be used with _BMTools_.

 Most classes and methods have docstrings.